 Swain County’s Quilt Trail Showcases Our Mountain Heritage

 Quilt Trails got their start in 2001 when an Ohio women painted a block on her family barn to honor her mother, a quilter.
-From that first block, the idea has grown to cover 30 states and more than 2,000 quilt blocks – featured not only on barns, but public buildings, shops, homes, and now – in Bryson City – on an island.
+From that first block, the idea has grown to cover 49 states with thousands of quilt blocks – featured not only on barns, but public buildings, shops, homes, and now – in Bryson City – on an island.

 Enjoy exploring the beautiful scenery here in Western North Carolina as you follow the Swain County Quilt Trail.

 A Tour Guide to Swain County Quilt Blocks